jgerstmayr/EXUDYN/docs/RST/cInterface/GeneralInformation.rst

 As a key concept to working with Exudyn , most data which is retrieved by C++ interface functions is copied.
 Experienced Python users may know that it is a key concept to Python to often use references instead of copying, which is sometimes error-prone but offers a computationally efficient behavior.
-There are only a few very important cases where data is references in Exudyn , the main ones are
+There are only a few very important cases where data is referenced in Exudyn , the main ones are
 \ ``SystemContainer``\ ,
 \ ``MainSystem``\ ,
 \ ``VisualizationSettings``\ , and